doniacld/backend-interview/README.md

 ### 0.1

-With above routes, write some api tests to ensure app basic behaviors.
+With above routes, write some integration http api tests to ensure app basic behaviors.

+Unit tests are not required but appreciated.

 You can write tests with any tool/language.
 (focus on defining different test flows to cover most cases, "technical" dimension is not what we're looking for here)